kasnycdev/MyJobSpyAI/docs/index.rst

 ..
-MyJobSpyAI documentation master file
+MyJobSpyAI documentation master file, created by sphinx-quickstart on Fri Jun  7 20:22:13 2024.

 Welcome to MyJobSpyAI Documentation
 ==================================